 I used to be dependent on both positive and negative validation to take ANY action in my life.
 I needed the validation of lovers and friends to propel me into action as well as the validation of the doubters and haters to propel me into proving them wrong.

-The end result was eventually devolving into someone who was all talk – all plans, ideas, hopes, dreams… and that’s about it.
+The end result was eventually devolving into someone who was all talk, plans, ideas, hopes, dreams… and that’s about it.
 I didn’t know how to stop seeking validation and because of that, I completely lost my innate ability to execute.

 Plans, ideas, hopes, and dreams are GREAT, but without the propellant of execution, its all hot air.
 You’re left with nothing but the anchor of your excuses.

 I was the most reliant on validation in my romantic relationships.
-And because I never got more than a dirty drop of water from the empty well that was my emotionally and empathetically bankrupt partner, I relied heavily on negative validation in the form of snooping and investigating.
+And because I never got more than a crumb from my emotionally and empathetically bankrupt partner, I relied heavily on negative validation in the form of snooping and investigating.

 Once the breakup ensued, my need for validation didn’t end with the relationship.